Asymptotic domino statistics in the Aztec diamond: Results

-For domino tilings, the inverse Kasteleyn matrix cannot be obtained directly from the correlation kernel of the red-blue particles, introduced in Section~\ref{subsub:Particles}.
-However, the correlation kernel of the red-blue particles can be directly obtained from the inverse Kasteleyn matrix.
-This is different to lozenge tilings, where one can obtain the inverse Kasteleyn matrix from the interlaced particle system~\cite{BGR:10,Pet:12a}.
+For domino tilings, the inverse Kasteleyn matrix cannot be obtained directly from the correlation kernel of the red--blue particles introduced in Section~\ref{subsubParticles}.
+However, the correlation kernel of the red--blue particles can be directly obtained from the inverse Kasteleyn matrix.
+This is different to lozenge tilings, where one can obtain the inverse Kasteleyn matrix from the interlaced particle system~\cite{BGR10,Pet12a}.

-We initially obtained the above expression for $K^{-1}$ using a guess based from Helfgott's formula in~\cite{Hel:00} for $K^{-1}$ when $a=1$, Theorem~\ref{localstatisticsthm} and the correlation kernel for the particle system given in~\eqref{dimerstoparticles:two}.
-In Section~\ref{sec:Discrete Setting}, we prove Theorem~\ref{discrete:couplingfunction} by verifying the equation $K \cdot K^{-1} = \mathbbm{I}$ for our conjectured formula for $K^{-1}$.
-In the proof, we expand $K \cdot K^{-1}$ entry wise which gives a five term relation involving entries of $K^{-1}$ due to the sparseness of the matrix $K$.
-A similar set of relations (without a boundary condition) was used in \cite{BS:10}.
+We initially obtained the above expression for $K^{-1}$ using a guess based on Helfgott's formula in~\cite{Hel00} for $K^{-1}$ when $a=1$, Theorem~\ref{localstatisticsthm} and the correlation kernel for the particle system given in~(\ref{dimerstoparticlestwo}).
+In Section~\ref{secDiscreteSetting}, we prove Theorem~\ref {discretecouplingfunction} by verifying the equation $K \cdot K^{-1} = \mathbb{I}$ for our conjectured formula for $K^{-1}$.
+In the proof, we expand $K \cdot K^{-1}$ entrywise, which gives a five-term relation involving entries of $K^{-1}$ due to the sparseness of the matrix $K$.
+A similar set of relations (without a boundary condition) was used in \cite{BS10}.

-We can write the particle correlation kernel given in~\eqref{dimerstoparticles:two} in terms of the inverse Kasteleyn matrix.
-The relation is similar to that found in lozenge tiling--- see~\cite{Pet:12a} and~\cite{BGR:10}.
+We can write the particle correlation kernel given in~(\ref {dimerstoparticlestwo}) in terms of the inverse Kasteleyn matrix.
+The relation is similar to that found in lozenge tiling; see~\cite {Pet12a} and~\cite{BGR10}.
 Note that for lozenge tilings, the particle correlation kernel and the kernel from the inverse Kasteleyn matrix are in bijection.
-We find \begin{prop} \end{prop} We prove this proposition in Section~\ref{sec:Discrete Setting}.
+We find the following proposition.